michaelocana/motrim/README.md

-# moTrim by Michael M. Ocana
+# motrim.js by Michael M. Ocana

-jQuery moTrim will trim long text by word.
+## A very lightweight plugin jQuery that will trim long text by word.

 Usage :